 Size Image Description Source

-Monongahela 87k Monongahela (AO-42) date and place unknown.
-The navy harbor tug YTM-721 along with several smaller tugs are assisting Monongahela into or out of her berth, date and location unknown.
+Monongahela 87k YTM-721 along with several smaller tugs are assisting Monongahela (AO-42) into her outfitting berth after launching at Sun Shipbuilding, Chester, PA., 30 May 1942.
 Monongahela is painted camouflage scheme 32/6AO.

 US Navy photo